Petla Uma Sankara Ganesh

 Petla Uma Sankara Ganesh is an Indian politician from the YSR Congress Party.
-He is a current Member of the Andhra Pradesh Legislative Assembly from Narsipatnam constituency for 2019.
+He is a former Member of the Andhra Pradesh Legislative Assembly from Narsipatnam constituency for 2019.

 Biography

-Uma Sankara Ganesh was born in a Telugu-speaking Hindu, Velama family in Narsipatnam, Visakhapatnam District of Andhra Pradesh.
-His native village is Bapiraju Kothapalli, Kotauratla Mandal Visakhapatnam District in Andhra Pradesh.
+Uma Sankara Ganesh was born in a Telugu-speaking Koppula Velama family in Narsipatnam, Visakhapatnam district of Andhra Pradesh.
+His native village is Bapiraju Kothapalli, Kotauratla Mandal in Visakhapatnam District.
 He studied at St. Theresa R.C.M. high school in Pedaboddepalli.
-He is the brother of Telugu Film Director Puri Jagannadh.
+He is the brother of Telugu film director Puri Jagannadh.